OlgertHasko/Tanzanian-Water-Wells/README.md

 A local NGO is focused on finding and replacing water wells that need repair.
 Our classification model is being used to predict which wells may need repair using various information such as when each well was installed, who funded the project, population around each well and etc.

-**Our goal is to provide answers to questions such as:**
+**Our goal is to provide answers to questions such as:**<br />
-What companies or organizations are more effective at maintaining their wells?
+What companies or organizations are more effective at maintaining their wells?<br />
-What factors influence whether a well may be broken or needing repair?
+What factors influence whether a well may be broken or needing repair?<br />
-Could we be able to roughly guess how long a well will last before breaking or needing repair?
+Could we be able to roughly guess how long a well will last before breaking or needing repair?<br />
 Is there a correaltion between the population and functional wells?

 ***